 My friend’s head came to rest face up, and (from my angle) upside-down.
 As I watched, his mouth opened and closed no less than two times.
 The facial expressions he displayed were first of shock or confusion, followed by terror or grief.
 I cannot exaggerate and say that he was looking all around, but he did display ocular movement in that his eyes moved from me, to his body, and back to me.
 He had direct eye contact with me when his eyes took on a hazy, absent expression . . . and he was dead.

-Not all attempts to observe consciousness in decapitated heads has been successful.
+Not all attempts to observe consciousness in decapitated heads have been successful.
 In 1836, a murderer named Lacenaire agreed to wink after execution, but he did not do so.
 Another murderer named Prunier in 1879 also failed to respond to stimuli.
-But it is likely that some individuals will lose consciousness immediately upon decapitation, while others might experience a few horrifying moments of lucidity as one’s head parts ways with the rest of one’s person.
-It is also very possible that most beheaded persons are too disoriented and/or distracted by pain and grief to trouble themselves with such trivial tasks.
+It is likely that most individuals will lose consciousness immediately upon decapitation due to sudden loss of blood pressure to the brain, but a few heads might separate from their bodies in such a way that they experience a few horrifying moments of lucidity after the fact.
+Even among those who have a chance to realize their fate, most are probably too disoriented and/or distracted by pain and grief to trouble themselves with such trivial tasks as winking for the crowd.

 Can it be concluded that a separated head is capable of consciousness and awareness following the event?
 Not with any certainty.
 Further scientific observation of human decapitation is highly unlikely, so it is a question that may remain unanswered indefinitely.
 But there is much evidence to indicate that for some, death is not instantaneous, which probably offers a truly surreal experience for those few, brief moments.
 It goes without saying that there are no first-hand accounts to shed further light on the subject.